chasinglogic/dfm/README.md

 - .git

-dfm will skip .git directory your `$HOME` directory isn't turned into a git repository.
+dfm will skip the .git directory so your `$HOME` directory isn't turned into a git repository.

 - .gitignore